Pwd9000-ML/blog-devto/posts/2022/GitHub-Verified-Commits-SSH/GitHub-Verified-Commits-SSH.md

 $ git commit -m "Added awesome new feature"
 ```

 This poses a big security question.
-If you can't **verify** who is pushing code to your repository, how will you know if your codebase is being hijacked by someone pretending to be someone else?
+Hpw can you **verify** who is pushing code to your repository?

 ## Solution